mikepartelow/get-baked/bread/emma/focaccia.md

 - don't adjust water, try recipe as formulated
 - 3+ hour proof? proof until permanent dimples
 - 420F+ oven temp, not 400

+## 2025/04/07-09

+> KAF bread flour
+> No proofer

+### Day 0 (2025/04/07)

+1115: MEP/mix
+1130: cover
+1205: S+F
+1230: S+F
+1300: S+F
+1340: S+F, to fridge

+### Day 1 (2025/04/09)

+> even after 3h, not very bubbly or spread out. seemed proofed enough.
+> massive oven spring again, but not even, not bubbly looking

+0800: S+F, to hot-water-warmed pan, 3Tbsp oil on bottom, 1tsp oil on top, plastic wrap, couche on top
+1020: oven on to 420F convection bake
+1100: dimple, top
+1105: to oven
+1130: out, 205F internal, total bake time 25m

+### Review:
+- crust: not crispy enough
+- crumb: moist, delicious, big holes
+- shape: non-uniform (thinner around edges), fairly bubbly looking esp once cooled

+### Next time:
+> Goals:
+>  crispier crunchier bottom crust
+>   could eventually try cooking atop pizza steel (still in cake pan)
+>  bigger, more uniform holes
+>  uniform size
+>  no dense spots

+- stick to recipe
+- 3+ hour rest at room temp
+- 48hr in fridge is fine, no diff from 24h
+- build tension in dough at all opportunities
+- spread out at beginning and end, jiggle to spread, don't allow clumps inside
+- continue with KAF bread flour
+- 🚨 preheat oven to 500F for 1 hour, then drop temp to 420F
+- bake longer if needed for crispier crust, at 84% hydration that should be fine
+- aggressive dimpling, jiggle while dimpling
+- brush with olive oil once done